jmeubank/tdm-distrib/tdm32/core/README-gcc-tdm.md

     * Linking DLLs to EXEs with C linkage (extern "C", __cdecl, __stdcall) is generally safe regardless of maintainer, GCC version, or exception flavor.
-    * If you pass the `-shared-libgcc` and `-shared-libstdc++` flags to TDM-GCC, it will built DLLs and EXEs that depend on the libgcc and libstdc++ DLLs.
+    * If you pass the `-shared-libgcc` and `-shared-libstdc++` flags to TDM-GCC, it will build DLLs and EXEs that depend on the libgcc and libstdc++ DLLs.
       A DLL or EXE built with these options can safely link to a MinGW.org or MinGW-w64 DLL or EXE and pass exceptions into and out of DLLs, if the other GCC and TDM-GCC share the same GCC libstdc++ ABI.
 The ABI may change